Two young women in Florida ‘dressed up as grannies’ to get vaccinated, health official says

 They did not get their second shot, and security at the site was heightened in the wake of the incident, said Kent Donahue, a spokesman for the health department.

-Pino said there has been a “few” cases of people trying to trick health workers into getting vaccinated, including a man who had the same name as his elderly father.
+Pino said there have been a few cases of people trying to trick health workers into getting vaccinated, including a man who had the same name as his elderly father.

 “As we are engaged in this process trying to move quickly, some people could squeeze in, so it’s probably higher than we suspect,” he said of the number of people who might lie to get vaccinated.